Empyrean1078/empyrotech-iot-experiments/IOT-EXP2/README.md

 > Next step is platform dependent.

-4. Now determine the IP address of the machine on which the server program is running.
-Now substitute the IP address in the following section of the source code :
+4. Now determine the IP address of the machine on which the server program is running and substitute it in the following section of the source code :

 ```cpp
 /* IP address and port of the echo server*/